Assign Authority for Your Duties with David G. Petonic Attorney at Law

 Not Having a Power of Attorney Can Cause Future Problems

-Not having a Power of Attorney can be potentially problematic for your family and others trying to care for you if you become incapacitated or disabled.
-Sometimes, a guardian will need to be appointed through guardianship proceedings.
+Not having a Power of Attorney can be potentially problematic for your family and others trying to care for you.
+If you become incapacitated or disabled, sometimes a guardian will need to be appointed through guardianship proceedings.
 A court then supervises the guardian, and the guardian is obligated to provide an ongoing accounting of your affairs.
-Obtaining guardianship is time consuming and more expensive than a Power of Attorney, so do not let your loved ones become burdened with avoidable expenses.
+Guardianship is more expensive than a Power of Attorney, so do not let your loved ones become burdened with avoidable expenses.

 You Can Change Your Agent at Any Time

 Do you have a Power of Attorney already, but you want to appoint someone else as your agent?
 It is recommended that you update your Power of Attorney every few years because situations change.
 Your agent must act in accordance with your reasonable expectations.
 A court can take away the powers of your agent if it finds your agent is not acting properly.
-Contact us when you want a Power of Attorney, your current Power of Attorney updated, or if you need to know more about the document.
+Contact us for a Power of Attorney, need to update a current one, and to learn more about the document.